npfernandes/ensemblify/README.md

 - `conversion` module: [GROMACS](#gromacs), [Pepsi-SAXS](#pepsi-saxs) and optionally [BIFT](#bift).

-- `analysis` module: no third_party software required.
+- `analysis` module: no other software required.

-- `reweighting` module: no third_party software required.
+- `reweighting` module: no other software required.

 ### PyRosetta
 PyRosetta is a Python-based interface to the powerful Rosetta molecular modeling suite [[1]](#ref1).
 Its functionalities are used and extended through Ensemblify in order to generate conformational ensembles.
 You can install it by following these commands: